frctl/fractal/docs/installation.md

 fractal <command> [args] [opts]
 ```

+You can see the available commands by running `fractal` in terminal and hitting enter.

 The default installation of Fractal provides two commands - `start` and `build`:

 ### Starting the preview UI server